bowed-in/bowed-in.github.io/index.md

 **Anonymous User 1 – Feedback**<br/>
 *The indeed picture looks like it came out of nowhere.
 I think the background could also be improved.
 The messages also don't show who they came from.
 However, I like the idea and the interface is simple and intuitive.*

+**Anonymous User 2 – Feedback**<br/>
+*I like how the footer is moving with the screen, email links to the mail application, presentation is very organized.
+I think you can improve on messages box (since it's just a white box maybe add a text saying no message), not sure about the purpose of message button.*

+**Anonymous User 3 – Feedback**<br/>
+*You should change interests to skills on the registration form to better reflect the profile card.
+The NavBar is confusing.
+I wish you had a home page or about us page that describes what the website does after you sign up/in.
+I don't know if the BowedIn link at the top is supposed to direct me to my profile page or my home page, and it almost looks like it's neither.
+Also what is the message button supposed to do?*

 ## Developer Guide